10 Terms for First-Time Cycling Holidaymakers

 Terrain comes from the Latin ‘terra’ meaning earth and refers to the physical features of a piece of ground.
 For instance, you could be dealing with ‘rocky’ terrain or ‘smooth’ terrain.
 Freewheel Holidays have three classifications for terrain: ‘easy’, ‘moderate’ and ‘challenging cycling holidays’ which tell you what to expect.
 You’ll find these classifications to the left of each holiday description, to help you decide which cycling tour is right for you and your family or travelling companions.

 An ‘easy’ cycling holiday in Freewheel terms, means that although a reasonable level of fitness is still advised, the routes you will be travelling will be mostly flat.
 Easy also indicates that there isn’t much traffic, it may be on cycle paths, and the route is well sign-posted.
-There most likely isn’t any long stretches which require significant pedalling effort.
+There most likely aren’t any long stretches which require significant pedalling effort.
 An ‘easy’ holiday is ideal for first-time cycling holidaymakers.

 If a holiday is classed as ‘moderate’ you may require a slightly higher level of fitness, as part of the route may include low hills, long stretches or slightly busier traffic.
 It may be that the route includes some side roads or agricultural roads so may not be suitable for inexperienced holidaymakers.